 \section{Conclusion}

 We present an approach for motion customization in text-to-video diffusion models.
-Our method can learn a new motion from a set of few exemplar videos of different subjects performing the same gesture.
+Our method can learn a new motion pattern from a set of few exemplar videos of different subjects performing the same motion.
 We conduct a thorough ablation study that identifies the key components of the method and evaluate them with respect to motion accuracy.
-We demonstrate qualitative results of our method, specifically in scenarios where our method generalizes the motion to unseen actors, multiple people performing the motion, and different viewpoints.
-Additionally, we show how our method can be extended to multi-modal motion and appearance customization to generate videos with custom subjects performing custom motions. {
+We demonstrate qualitative results of our method and evaluate our method with a user study, specifically in scenarios where our method generalizes the motion to unseen actors, multiple people performing the motion, and different viewpoints.